tomqingo/tomqingo.github.io/_pages/cv.md

 Service
 ------
+Serve as the **Reviewer** of
-+ **Reviewer** of Design Automation Conference (DAC), IEEE/ACM International Conference on Computer Aided Design (ICCAD), IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD), Expert Systems With Applications, IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
++ Design Automation Conference (DAC)
++ IEEE/ACM International Conference on Computer Aided Design (ICCAD)
++ IEEE Transactions on Computer-Aided Design of Integrated Circuits and Systems (TCAD)
++ ACM Transactions on Reconfigurable Technology and Systems(TRETS)
++ Integration
++ IEEE Transactions on Neural Networks and Learning Systems (TNNLS)
++ Expert Systems With Applications